WStrellis/Hash_Check/README.md

     If you get the output:
     `'hash_check' is not recognized as an internal or external command, operable program or batch file.`
-    check the environment variables and path settings.
+    go back and check the environment variables and path settings.

 ##Usage: